MIT-LCP/wfdb-python/README.rst

 As of version 1.0.0, wfdb records are stored in **Record** or **MultiRecord** objects, and annotations are stored in **Annotation** objects.
 To see all attributes of an object, call `object.__dict__`

-**record** - The class representing WFDB headers, and single segment WFDB records.
+**Record** - The class representing WFDB headers, and single segment WFDB records.

 Record objects can be created using the constructor, by reading a WFDB header with 'rdheader', or a WFDB record (header and associated dat files) with rdsamp'